nasa/AI4LS/TOPST/ScienceCore_Curriculum_Overview.md

 ### Introduction to Space Biology Data
 This lecture provides an overview of space biology data generation, storage, access, and analysis. _Watch Lecture_

-This CoLab notebook provides software methods that will be accessed by the other notebooks in this course.
-Copy this notebook to your personal Google Drive.
-[Access Notebook](https://colab.research.google.com/drive/176UGdwX5vCbL2_lFsLokHF6_wzZCMr5I)

-The CoLab notebook in this lab provides an exploration of space biology data.
+The CoLab notebooks in this lab provide an exploration of space biology data.
 Follow the instructions in this Google Doc.
 [Access Doc](https://docs.google.com/document/d/1sNKn4h7KHFNOAYACBEKg6ZJv3e3tO11eBCDoQrwkZ6o/edit?usp=sharing)

 ### Section 1 Quiz